pchemguy/SQLite-SQL-Tutorial/MP Design Rules.md

 #### Rules #7

 The ability to assign multiple categories to items is a de-facto standard.
 This feature does not create loop-related complications for two reasons.
-On the one hand, categories are always parents to categorized objects.
+On the one hand, categories are always parents to categorized items.
 More importantly, categories and items belong to separate object spaces (database tables).
 For these reasons, a category path and the item name combination is meaningless (no FS path analogy here).

 #### Rules #8

 Technically, category and item names do not share the same namespace; semantically, both are item attributes (this is very different from FS counterparts).
 Therefore, category and item names cannot collide.

-The similar item/item interaction is beyond the scope of category system rules.
-Generally, categories act as tags and independent item attributes and should not affect the object/object interaction.
+The similar item-item interaction is beyond the scope of category system rules.
+Generally, categories act as tags and should not affect the item-item interaction.
 Typically, items should not define any common namespace.
 While, occasionally, having multiple identically named items within the same category may be suboptimal, they should not cause any interference in the functioning of the category system as an information management tool.

 <a name="References"></a>